Sitecore/Sitecore-Azure-Quickstart-Templates/Basic Monitoring/9.2.0/XP/README.md

 | omsWorkspaceLocation                      | The location of the provisioned OMS.
 | applicationInsightsLocation               | The location of the provisioned application insights.
 | searchProvider                            | Types of Search Provider, Azure or Solr.
+| env                                       | Types of environment, Prod or NonProd.

 ## Deploying as part of Sitecore deployment